 Make a no obligation enquiry today, and see if you have a case for compensation.

 Unlike many other occupations, a mistake made by a doctor, physician, midwife or other medical professional (whether this be a GP or a consultant) can have dire consequences for the patient.
+If that patient happens to be you or a loved one, you must take action.
 Clinical negligence claims are not 'run of the mill' compensation cases.
-It should never be assumed that seeking a compensation award in these circumstances is simple, hassle free and financially rewarding.
+It should never be assumed that seeking a compensation award in these circumstances is easy, clinical cases are very difficult to win and that is why we would urge caution when choosing your solicitor.
+Find a specialist firm who have a track record of winning high value serious cases against the NHS Litigation Authority (NHSLA).

-NHS No Win No Fee medical negligence compensation claim may be made if, as a patient, you have suffered as a result of what you believe to be a mistake whilst in hospital, or as a result of advice (or lack of it) from GP's, nurses, doctors, consultants or any other medical professional - it is only right that you seek legal advice.
+A No Win No Fee medical claim may be made if, as a patient, you have suffered as a result of what you believe to be a mistake whilst in hospital, or as a result of advice (or lack of it) from GP's, nurses, doctors, consultants or any other medical professional - it is only right that you seek legal advice.

 Call our specialists for free informal advice on the merits of your case.
 We will then discuss how any claim can go forward and which funding option would be available to you.